 - Basic SEO steps: how to register your custom domain, set up Google Analytics, add your Shopify store to Google Search Console and Bing Webmasters Tools, and use pre-paid Shopify apps and tools.

-- On-page SEO optimization steps: how to work with keywords, site structure, page and product titles and content, and images and design internal link strategy.
+- On-page SEO optimization steps: how to add SEO keywords to Shopify, site structure, page and product titles and content, and images and design internal link strategy.

 - Technical SEO steps: mobile-first testing, website speed, working with navigation menu and URLs, fixing duplicate content, and adding structured data.

-- High-quality link-building strategies: outreach, adding in business directories, citations, and links from forums.
+- High-quality link-building strategies for Shopify store: outreach, adding in business directories, citations, and links from forums.

 - Local SEO options: setting up Google My Business and listing in other popular directories, working on the Contact Us page, and adjusting your Shopify store to specific states and states (if needed).